 The Treasurer had circulated at written report.
-He noted that at present the current account stands at £536.42, with £2126 in the deposit account.
-Adoption of the report proposed by David Singh and seconded by Elaine Brown.
-All in favour.
+He noted that at present the current account stands at (Insert VALUE) with (Insert VALUE) in the deposit account.
+Adoption of the report proposed by (Insert NAME) and seconded by (Insert NAME).All in favour.

 Project Reports

-Lowestoft in Bloom 2019 – the sub-committee has meet and starting planning for displays for the competition.
-They would be presenting their ideas and the budget at the next meeting.
+Lowestoft in Bloom 2019 – the sub-committee has met and started planning for displays for the competition.
+They will be presenting their ideas and the budget at the next meeting.

-Annual Tree Survey – West End High School had conducted the survey.
+Annual Tree Survey – (Insert NAME) had conducted the survey.
 All the trees in the park are now identified and referenced along with a record of the circumference of the trunk and any issues (if any).
-This information will be forward to Lowestoft Town Council once approved by the meeting.
-The Chair formally thanks David Singh for his work on this project and liaising with the school.
+This information will be forward to LTC once approved by the meeting.
+The Chair formally thanks (Insert NAME) for his work on this project and liaising with the school.
 It was agreed that at thanks you letter would be sent to the school.

-Janet Williams proposed accepting the reports, this was seconded by Elaine Brown.
+(Insert NAME) proposed accepting the reports; this was seconded by (Insert NAME).
 All in favour.

 Future Activities/Events